FAQs: Pre-Arrival & New Students

 What should I do if my visa is delayed because the U.S. Consulate/Embassy stated additional administrative processing is necessary?

 It is important to know that administrative processing is not a visa denial - it is a delay and cannot be expedited as the U.S. Department of State considers it a matter of U.S. national security.
 If the consular officer wants any additional information from you, you should provide it as soon as possible.
-If the delay is for more than 4 weeks, you can email OIE with the date you applied, the U.S. Consulate/Embassy at which you applied, and your passport number.
+Submit the details in the Visa Delay or Denial Form.
 View more information about visa delays.

 Do I need a letter of support from CMU for my visa appointment or to secure an emergency visa appointment?